Pipe bomb causes $40,000 in damage

 The evidence from the mailbox incident was turned over to the United States Forestry Service Law Enforcement Division which oversees the campground.

 Both incidents are still under investigation.
-Anyone having any information regarding either incident is encouraged to contact the Madison County Sheriff's office.
+Anyone having any information regarding either incident is encouraged to contact the Madison County Sheriff's Office or their local law enforcement agency.

 Victoria Kemper is a reporter for the Democrat News.
 She can be reached at vkemper@democratnewsonline.com